ai-systems/hybrid_autoregressive_inference/README.md

 Here, you can find the code (`experiment.py`) to reproduce the results obtained by SCAR on the [Worldtree Multi-hop Explanation Regeneration Task](https://github.com/umanlp/tg2019task).

-The bert-based autoregressive bi-encoder used in the experiments can be downloaded [here!](https://drive.google.com/file/d/1iz38q8EIYZdO9U7mAMVz1qUprU8jmEwI/view?usp=sharing)
+The Bert-based autoregressive bi-encoder used in our experiments can be downloaded [here!](https://drive.google.com/file/d/1iz38q8EIYZdO9U7mAMVz1qUprU8jmEwI/view?usp=sharing)

 **Run the experiment:**